tilden/tilden.github.io/_posts/2014-07-12-alarm_clocks.md

 ![Windows Phone Alarm Screenshot]({{ site.url }}/images/clocks/wp-alarm.png)

 iOS does a better job; the snooze and off actions are distinct interactions -- one is a button press, and one is a swipe.
-However, the button's area is still not large enough to easily press without either looking at the screen or memorizing its position[^phonenote]:  [(image credit)](http://www.iphonehacks.com/2013/07/ios-7-beta-4-whats-new.html)
+Furthermore, snoozing by pressing any physical button on the phone is possible[^phonecomment]!
+However, the on-screen button's area is still not large enough to easily press without either looking at the screen or memorizing its position[^phonenote]:  [(image credit)](http://www.iphonehacks.com/2013/07/ios-7-beta-4-whats-new.html)

 ![iOS 7 Alarm Screenshot]({{ site.url }}/images/clocks/ios7-beta4-alarm.jpg)